 *Rebekah has Apert Syndrome, a disorder that causes the facial bones to fuse early and most often causes fused fingers and toes, for which she has had some intervention surgeries.
 She is described as a sweet little darling who loves being silly and playing with her foster sisters.
 Needs just $30/month more!
 Let’s get her fully sponsored!
 Sponsor here.

 *Ruthie has an intellectual disability, a seizure disorder, and a developmental delay.
 When she first came to SCH, she needed treatment for tuberculosis.
 Since receiving that treatment, she has truly blossomed into an affectionate and happy girl.
 She is described as a very sociable and lovable young girl who loves to dance and listen to music.
-Needs $125/month.
+Needs just $100/month more!
 Sponsor here.